timelyportfolio/d3r/cran-comments.md

 ## Comments

-Resubmit.
-Removed .V8history from build.
-Sorry :(

-Resubmit.  `ORGANIZATION` not required for BSD_3_clause LICENSE and intentionally left out of `LICENSE` file.
+`ORGANIZATION` not required for BSD_3_clause LICENSE and intentionally left out of `LICENSE` file.
 BSD_3_clause chosen to match the license of d3.js on which the package is based.
 Research suggests not including `ORGANIZATION` or leaving `ORGANIZATION` is acceptable when it does not apply.

 ## Test environments